irudnyts/irudnyts.github.io/about.md

 ----

-## :memo: Papers
+## :memo: Projects

 ### Working papers

-* On the Socio-demographic and Medical Drivers of Long-Term Care Needs in Europe <br />
+* Drivers of Old-Age Dependence and Long-Term Care Usage in Switzerland: a Structural Equation Model Approach <br />
-*M. Fuino, I. Rudnytskyi, J. Wagner*

-* Stochastic Programming for Asset Allocation in Pension Funds <br />
 *I. Rudnytskyi, J. Wagner*

+* On the Characteristics of Reporting ADL Limitations and Formal LTC Usage across Europe <br />
+*M. Fuino, I. Rudnytskyi, J. Wagner* <br/>
+The paper has been submitted to the \emph{Journal of Risk and Insurance

+* A Note on Stochastic Programming for the Asset Allocation in Swiss Pension Funds <br />
+*I. Rudnytskyi, J. Wagner*

 * Impact of Catastrophe Events on Insurance Companies' Market Valuation – an Event Study Analysis <br />
 *M. Kreutzer, I. Rudnytskyi, J. Wagner*

+### Books

+* Chapter on [Web scraping in R](https://smac-group.github.io/ds/web-scraping-in-r.html) in *An Introduction to Statistical Programming Methods with R* book

 ----